 Strengthen policy and programme activities in Citizen Science by encouraging the use of the internet and mobile technologies to facilitate greater participation of civil society in the entire scientific process.

-Facilitate more public and private partnerships to promote e-science in the post 2015 development agenda.3.
-Targets
+Facilitate more public and private partnerships to promote e-science in the post 2015 development agenda.

+Develop information networks for researchers, teachers, information intermediaries and students to support the exchange of ideas and scientific information between research and education institutions across continents.

+Provide access for scientific society to data and to publications of universities, scientific organizations and scientific and technical libraries based on aggregated information resources.

+3. Targets

 Promote greater involvement of marginalized segments of society, particularly youth and indigenous peoples, in citizen science.